Multi-View Fusion of Sensor Data for Improved Perception and Prediction in Autonomous Driving: PROPOSED APPROACH

-\subsubsection{Backbone Network and Loss Function}
+\subsubsection{Backbone network and loss function}

+The rest of processing is performed in BEV frame, following a two-stage architecture proposed by MultiXNet \cite{djuric2020multixnet}.
+We do not explore other backbone architectures since MultiXNet was already shown to provide state-of-the-art performance \cite{djuric2020multixnet}.
+In addition, goal of this study is to focus on the proposed multi-view fusion approach and its relative performance impact, making the investigation of various backbone architectures out of scope of our current work.

-The rest of the model processing is performed in BEV frame, following a two-stage architecture proposed by MultiXNet \cite{djuric2020multixnet}.
-In the first stage the model outputs a detection for each grid cell, outputting existence probability ${\hat p}$, bounding box center (${\hat c}_{x0}, {\hat c}_{y0}$), length ${\hat l}$ and width ${\hat w}$ of the bounding box, and heading ${\hat \theta}_0$.
+More specifically, in the first stage of the backbone network the model outputs a detection for each grid cell, outputting existence probability ${\hat p}$, bounding box center (${\hat c}_{x0}, {\hat c}_{y0}$), length ${\hat l}$ and width ${\hat w}$ of the bounding box, and heading ${\hat \theta}_0$.
 The trajectory prediction comprises waypoint centers (${\hat c}_{xh}, {\hat c}_{yh}$) and headings ${\hat \theta}_h$ at future time horizon $h$.
 Bounding box shape is considered constant across the prediction horizon.
 We define foreground cells (fg) as cells containing labeled objects.
 Then, loss function at prediction horizon $h$ computed at such cells is defined as follows,

-Here $\ell_{focal}({\hat p}) = (1-{\hat p})^\gamma \log{{\hat p}}$ is a focal loss \cite{lin2017focalloss} with $\gamma=2$, and $\ell_1$ is the smooth-$\ell_1$ regression loss.
+Here $\ell_{\textnormal{focal}}({\hat p}) = -(1-{\hat p})^\gamma \log{{\hat p}}$ is a focal loss \cite{lin2017focalloss} with $\gamma=2$, and $\ell_1$ is the smooth-$\ell_1$ regression loss.
 Values $l$, $w$, $c_{xh}$, $c_{yh}$, and $\theta_h$ are ground-truth values.
-For cells without labeled objects called background cells (bg), the loss is $\mathcal{L}_{bg} = \ell_{focal}(1 - {\hat p})$.
+For cells without labeled objects called background cells (bg), the loss is $\mathcal{L}_{\textnormal{bg}} = \ell_{\textnormal{focal}}(1 - {\hat p})$.
 Then, the overall first-stage loss equals